 Who Should Buy Income Protection Insurance?

-Is income protection insurance right for me?
-That’s the primary question you should ask yourself before deciding to purchase this type of insurance.
+Is income protection insurance the right choice for you?
+This is the fundamental question to address before committing to this type of coverage.

-However, this type of insurance is most suitable for individuals who:
+However, this insurance is particularly well-suited for those who:

-- Have dependents that rely on their income.
+- Support dependents who rely on their income.

-- Can’t claim worker’s compensation or sick leave.
+- Can’t access worker’s compensation or sick leave.

-- Have a lot of mortgage and other financial obligations.
+- Carry substantial mortgage and other financial commitments.

 1. Income Replacement